Target species

 Interactions

-Safety/and or efficacy data are available which demonstrate that this vaccine can be administered the same day but not mixed with Toxovax.
-However, it should be given at separate sites.
 No information is available on the safety and efficacy of this vaccine when used with any other veterinary medicinal product except the product mentioned above.
-A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case by case basis.
+A decision to use this vaccine before or after any other veterinary medicinal product therefore needs to be made on a case-by-case basis.

 Amounts to be administered and administration route

-Field studies in endemically infected flocks maintaining a policy of vaccinating incoming ewes with Enzovax indicate that enzootic abortion levels remain very low in ewes vaccinated 4 years previously.
+Field studies in endemically infected flocks maintaining a policy of vaccinating incoming ewes with the vaccine indicate that enzootic abortion levels remain very low in ewes vaccinated 4 years previously.

 Overdose

-No particular symptoms at ten times dose other than a transient pyrexic response similar to that seen after a single dose but up to 2 °C.
+No particular clinical signs at ten times the dose other than a transient pyrexic response similar to that seen after a single dose but up to 2 °C.

 Withdrawal periods